All certificate requests must be submitted online through myVTax. To begin, select the Property Owners tab on the myVTax home screen.

 Do not include the following:

-- Maintenance, such as painting the inside or outside of the property, would not be allowed to be included in the basis as this is general maintenance of the property.
+- Maintenance, such as painting the inside or outside of the property, would not be allowed as this is general upkeep.

 - Repairs, such as repairing the roof, would not be included in the basis as this is general repairs to the property.